nyffchanium/argoclima-integration/info.md

 Select your device type, give it a name and enter the IP.
 The IP can be changed later.\
 ![configuration](https://raw.githubusercontent.com/nyffchanium/argoclima-integration/master/config.png)

+## Known Problems

+If an API request is sent while another one is still in progress, the latter will be cancelled.
+It does not matter whether any of the requests actually changes anything.
+I.e. concerning parallel requests, only the most recent one is regarded by the device.\
+Because of this, you sould not use the official wep app in addition to this integration.

 ## Credits

 This project was generated from [@oncleben31](https://github.com/oncleben31)'s [Home Assistant Custom Component Cookiecutter](https://github.com/oncleben31/cookiecutter-homeassistant-custom-component) template.